danbev/learning-ai/notes/lora.md

 much smaller than the number of parameters in the model.
 This means that it should be possible to train the model on a smaller GPU than would be required to train the model from scratch.

+But do note that the same memory requirements are needed for inference plus the memory requirements for the adaptation matrices.
+So the inference memory requirements will increase a little.
+But this depends on whether the pre-trained model is merged with the adaptation matrices or not.
+If the pre-trained model are merged with the adaptation matrices then the memory requirements will not increase.

 ### Adam optimizer